mnot/I-D/http-proxy-problem/draft.md

 Web.

-Worse is the situation where proxies provide a certificate where they inure the user to a certificate warning that they must then ignore in order to receive service.
+Worse is the situation where proxies provide a certificate where they inure the user to a certificate warning that they then need to ignore in order to receive service.